-As promised in last week’s post on Eating My Way through Seattle, I wanted to share an itinerary for two full days in the Emerald City.
+As promised in last week’s post on Eating My Way through Seattle, I wanted to share a Seattle travel guide for the Emerald City.
 There are tons of options for food and fun in Seattle, including the well-known Space Needle and the Experience Music Project.
 I’ve actually never visited either, choosing a slightly more local experience (with a whole lot of food obviously)!

 We stayed downtown at the Warwick Downtown Seattle Hotel.
 Besides our stellar view of the Space Needle and their delicious breakfast, we loved how central the location was.
 We were walking distance from a Link Light Rail Station (which goes to the airport), restaurants galore, shopping (including the Nordstrom flagship store), the theatre, and Pike Place Market.
 It was fantastic!